open-navigation/opennav_amd_demonstrations/docs/bootstrapping_robot_computer.md

 TODO: a guide for setting up multi-robot communication over ethernet might be good.

-Now that you have the computers able to connect over the internal wired network, now we need to configure ROS 2 to use this internal network **rather than** the wireless network which is set by default.
+Now that you have the computers able to connect over the internal wired network, now we need to configure ROS 2 to use this internal network **rather than** the wireless network.
 This is so that you get high speed wired transport of the data between the computers rather than communicating over the external wireless router.

-We'll need to configure the DDS vendors to do this.
+This has 2 options:
+- Set the wired connection to be higher priority to send data through
+- Disable wireless transport altogether for on-board communication only, which may be preferable for security and network performance reasons with many robots.

+We may need to configure the DDS vendors to do this.
+By default, if your wired connection is a higher priority than the wireless, DDS will prefer that route and you're all set.
+You can find your priorities via `ip route show`, in which the lowest value is of the highest priority.
+If no priority level is shown for a connection, its priority is `0`.

+If you want to disable wireless use, see below:

 If using Fast-DDS, save a file containing the following and add `export FASTDDS_DEFAULT_PROFILES_FILE=/path/to/fastdds.xml` to your `~/.bashrc` file so that each time a terminal opens, it uses this configuration automatically without your need to set it each time: